 From equation 1 it is clear that the scoring function ignores the identity of the player in calculating the score.
-Hence, the ranking relation \preceq^T is unaffected by changing labels and therefore anonymous.
+Hence, the ranking relation \leq^T is unaffected by changing labels and therefore anonymous.

 4.4.
-Monotonicity of U and Notation
+Monotonicity of \boldsymbol{U} and Notation